• Skip to primary navigation

 Instructions

 • Preheat oven to 350°F. Spray a 9" x 13" baking pan or casserole dish with non-stick spray.
-Set asde.
+Set aside.

-• In a medium-size mixing bowl, whisk the eggs, milk, parsley, basil, garlic powder, black pepper, and salt.
+• In a large mixing bowl, whisk the eggs, milk, cheese, parsley, basil, garlic powder, black pepper, and salt.
+Set aside.

-• Pour egg mixture into the casserole dish over the cooked sausage and cheese.
+• Pour the egg mixture into the prepared casserole dish.

 • Cover with aluminum foil.
-Bake in the preheated oven for 25 -30 minutes.
+Bake in the preheated oven for 30 to 45 minutes.
 The casserole will be almost cooked through.

 • Remove foil.
 Let bake another 5 minutes or until the casserole is cooked through.
 The center of the egg casserole will not be soft or jiggle.